Last Updated on 10th December 2020

-If mismatched shapes aren’t your thing, you could consider personalised photo wallpaper as an original wall covering.
+If mismatched shapes aren’t your thing, you could consider personalised photo wallpaper as an original wall covering, or a personalised print from Hey Chimp.
 Paired with a sentimental LED neon wall sign, you can create a really striking feature wall that just exudes love and comfort.

 Feature walls are most effective if you make them your own.
 Use your own unique style and personality to give the wall something a little different to the norm.